-At least 15 semester hours of credit taken in residence at BYU–Hawaii (15 of which must be in the major) are required for the bachelor’s degree.
+At least 15 semester hours of major credit taken in residence at BYU–Hawaii are required for the bachelor’s degree.
 A maximum of 10 semester hours earned through Educational Outreach may be applied toward this requirement.
 A student must register on campus for two semesters, not necessarily consecutive, to satisfy the residence requirement.
 This requirement may be waived for certain programs completed through Educational Outreach if approval is given by the dean of the college sponsoring the program and the director of Educational Outreach.
 A maximum of 36 semester

 hours of correspondence credit may be applied toward the total requirement of 120 semester hours.
 There is a deadline for filing of transfer and correspondence credit and for the removal of incomplete (I) grades from the student’s record.
 All credit transactions must be complete, except for filing of final grades, two weeks prior to the date of commencement.